Ellen White Investigation

 Omission #1 - Desolation of the Earth

-In the Great Controversy Mrs. White describes the destruction of the wicked at the Second Coming of Christ:
+In the Great Controversy, Mrs. White describes the destruction of the wicked at the Second Coming of Christ as follows:

-Mrs. White is using these verses as proof that the earth is totally depopulated after the return of Christ.
-However, three verses later in Zechariah 14, we find that the nations of the earth are not totally annihilated.
-The Bible explicitly teaches that there will be people alive upon the earth during the Millennium:
+Mrs. White is using these verses in Zechariah as proof that the earth is totally depopulated after the return of Christ.
+However, three verses later, the passage says that the nations of the earth are not totally annihilated.
+Zechariah explicitly teaches that there will be people alive upon the earth during the Millennium:

-Omission #2 - Adventists Cannot Eat Animal Fat
+Omission #2 - SDAs Cannot Eat Animal Fat

 Mrs. White wrote in one testimony:

-Mrs. White attempts in the above testimony to persuade a follower that the Bible forbid the eating of all animal fat.
-The first part of her quote is from Leviticus 3:17 which is a passage giving directions to the priests on how to treat the fat from sacrificed animals.
-The Bible passage is as follows:
+In the above testimony, Mrs. White attempted to persuade a follower that the Bible forbids the eating of all animal fat.
+The first part of her quote is from Leviticus 3:17, which is a passage giving directions to the Hebrew priests on how to treat the fat from sacrificed animals.
+The full Bible passage is as follows:

 The Bible prohibits the priests from eating of the fat and blood of the sacrificed animals, but this prohibition only applies to sacrificed animals.
 H.C.
-Blanchard writes:
+Blanchard explains:

 Omission #3 - False Teachers Forbid Marriage and Eating Meat